Frequently Asked Questions

 How do I get a copy of the book?

 A voucher is given to all first-year students at New Student Orientation.
-Take the voucher to the Penn State Bookstore on campus to redeem a complimentary copy of the book.
-Copies are also available at the Penn State libraries across the university system.
+Take the voucher to the Penn State Bookstore on campus in the HUB-Robeson Center to redeem a complimentary copy of the book.
+Copies are also available at the Penn State Universities Libraries.

 What are the goals of Penn State Reads?